Capital.com vs Vantage 2025

 | Tier-4 Licenses | 2 | 3 |

-Vantage’s pricing depends on your account type and which Vantage entity you use.
-The Standard STP account is spread-only with typical EUR/USD spreads of 1.30 pips (March 2023).
-The RAW ECN account averages 0.15 pips plus a $3 commission per side ($6 round turn), totaling about 0.75 pips.
-The PRO ECN account cuts the commission to $2 per side ($4 round turn), but eligibility varies by region (for example, wholesale client status in Australia, or a $10,000 minimum under the Cayman Islands entity).
-Overall, Vantage is around the industry average on pricing.
-It earns 4.5 out of 5 stars and ranks #20 out of 63 for commissions and fees.
+Vantage offers three accounts.
+The Standard STP account is spread-only with a typical EUR/USD spread of 1.30 pips (March 2023).
+The RAW ECN account averages 0.15 pips plus a $3 per-side commission ($6 round turn), for about 0.75 pips all-in.
+The PRO ECN account lowers the commission to $2 per side ($4 round turn) but has qualification requirements that vary by regulator (for example, wholesale status in Australia or a $10,000 minimum with the Cayman entity).
+Vantage also has an active trader program with rebates from $2 to $8 per standard lot based on balance and monthly volume, though it applies only to the higher-spread Standard account.

 | Feature |